zvbsm/todolist-2.0/README.md

 # todolist-2.0
-todo list app remade using AngularJS
+this todo list app will take the form of the previous todo list app, but instead will be coded using AngularJS rather than jQuery.